This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 For the Chicken Fajitas

-• 1-½ pounds boneless skinless chicken breast, cut into thin strips
+• 1 ½ pounds boneless skinless chicken breasts, cut into thin strips

 • 2 tablespoons olive oil, divided